GET IN TOUCH

 Responsibilities of the Department of Revenue and Financial Institutions

-NCDOR’s Collections Division manages all enforcement efforts, including issuing levy orders.
-Financial institutions receiving a levy must identify the affected bank account and restrict access to the specified amount.
+NCDOR manages all enforcement efforts, including issuing levy orders.
+Financial institutions receiving a levy must identify the affected bank account and restrict access to funds up to the full amount shown due on the notice.
+The order applies only to the account listed in the garnishment.
+If a remaining balance exists after the bank remits funds, NCDOR may issue an additional garnishment order to collect the difference.

 Taxpayer Protections and Enforcement Limitations

-North Carolina’s legal framework balances the state’s need to collect overdue tax debt with the taxpayer’s right to due process.
-Understanding these statutes allows individuals to recognize valid enforcement actions and respond appropriately when a levy occurs.
+North Carolina's legal framework balances the state's need to collect overdue tax debt with the taxpayer's right to due process.
+Understanding these statutes enables individuals to recognize valid enforcement actions and respond appropriately when a levy is issued.
 Awareness of state and federal protections helps taxpayers navigate complex procedures and seek resolution before further enforcement begins.

 Triggers and Warning Signs Before a Levy